Annibor/EarthEcho-Studios/README.md

 ## Software

 - I used Visual Studio Code to write the code.
-- I used Git to load and push my code to Github.
+- I used Git to load and push my code to Github and for version control.
+- I used GitHub for repository management.
 - I've used Squoosh.app to compromize all images.
 - I've used preinstalled app called "Prevew" to edit the sizes of the photos.
 - I've used Coolors.co to find a color palette for the website.